 2. Smart tools supporting agile operations

-Project portfolio management tools play a vital role in improving flow efficiency, fostering alignment, and driving evidence-based decisions across organizations active in complex industries like finance or MedTech.
+Project portfolio management tools play a vital role in improving flow efficiency, fostering alignment, and driving evidence-based decisions across organizations in industries like finance or MedTech.

 For example, Stevanato Group—a leading global provider to the pharmaceutical, biotechnology, and life sciences industries— was feeling increasing pressure to innovate and deliver faster.
 Adopting PPM technology helped them streamline product development and synchronize strategy, resources, and execution to scale innovation and enhance product development with speed and agility.